Hospice House at Partners In Care is the only in-patient hospice facility in Central Oregon—and one of only very few in the state of Oregon.

 Hospice House Clinical Supervisor

-Jenni Carver-Ross, RN, CHPN, is a native of Prineville, received her nursing training at Central Oregon Community College, and earned her certification as a specialist in Hospice & Palliative Care nursing.
+Jenni Carver-Ross, RN, CHPN, native of Prineville, received her nursing training at Central Oregon Community College, and earned her certification as a specialist in Hospice and Palliative Care nursing.
 Her experience in a variety of healthcare settings gives her an understanding of the changing needs of patients.
 Over the past 13 years, she worked in adult foster care homes and at St. Charles hospitals in Bend and Prineville (medical-surgical, ICU, ER, and immediate care).
 Prior to her appointment as Hospice House clinical supervisor, Jenni was a Home Health case manager, and then moved to an RN support nurse role for both Home Health and Hospice.
 “We are only born once and only die once; both are a laboring process.
-I feel honored to have a part in caring for patients and their families through the final chapter.
-It is truly sacred,” she said.
+I feel honored to have a part in caring for patients and their families through the final chapter.” she said.

 Take a tour of Hospice House

 For a tour or more information, please call our Hospice House at (541) 383-3300.